staubibr/arslab-web/app-gis/research/lit_review_sources.md

 Look into spatial analysis to build models (relationship)

+See [Olga Buchel](https://www.researchgate.net/profile/Olga_Buchel) for lots of visualization literature

 [Integrating GIS, simulation models, and visualization in traffic impact analysis](https://www.sciencedirect.com/science/article/pii/S0198971504000031)

 Focus is on GIS, simulation models, and computer visualization to support planning and decision making processes.